Foundation Degree Artist Designer Maker

 You will be assessed via coursework and a portfolio.
 Upon completion you will achieve the Foundation Degree in Artist Designer Maker accredited by Cardiff Metropolitan University.

-The programme will be delivered at our Crosskays Campus.
+This will be delivered at our Crosskeys Campus.

 What is expected of me?